World Flying Disc Federation

-The World Flying Disc Federation (WFDF) is the international governing body for flying disc (Frisbee) sports, with responsibility for sanctioning world championship events, establishing uniform rules, setting of standards for and recording of world records.
-WFDF is a federation of member associations which represent flying disc sports and their athletes in 100 countries.
-WFDF is an international federation recognized by the International Olympic Committee (IOC), a member of the Association of IOC Recognised International Sports Federations (ARISF), GAISF, and the International World Games Association (IWGA), and it is a registered not-for-profit 501(c)(3) corporation in the state of Colorado, U.S.
+The World Flying Disc Federation (WFDF) is the international governing body for flying disc sports, with responsibility for sanctioning world championship events, establishing uniform rules, setting of standards for and recording of world records.
+WFDF is a federation of member associations which represent flying disc sports and their athletes in 114 countries.
+The organization holds recognition from the International Olympic Committee (IOC) and International Paralympic Committee, and is a member of the Association of IOC Recognised International Sports Federations (ARISF), GAISF, and the International World Games Association (IWGA).
+WFDF operates as a registered not-for-profit 501(c)(3) corporation in the state of Colorado, U.S.

 Membership

-WFDF has member associations in 118 countries (90+28) (in March 2022), from Africa, Asia, Australia, Europe, North America, The Caribbean and South America (regular members and provisional members).
+WFDF was formed in 1985 as a not-for-profit corporation and has member associations representing flying disc sports in countries across Africa, Asia, Australia, Europe, North America, the Caribbean, and South America.
+The federation has distinguishes three categories of membership: national members, provisional members and associate members.

-WFDF is a not-for-profit corporation, incorporated in Colorado, US, and it was formed in 1985.

-WFDF is a member of Global Association of International Sports Federations (formerly known as SportAccord), The International World Games Association (IWGA), and the International Council of Sport Science and Physical Education (ICSSPE).
-In May 2013, under the leadership of WFDF President Robert L. "Nob" Rauch, WFDF was granted provisional recognition by the International Olympic Committee and gained full IOC recognition on 2 August 2015.

-It is now one of 42 sports that are members of the Association of IOC Recognised International Sports Federations.
+National members are defined as: flying disc associations that is the governing body for Disc Games solely within a single national boundary.

+To be approved as a national member by WFDF, an organization must: